Triston Casas Player Props: Red Sox vs. Rays

 Triston Casas At The Plate

-- Casas is hitting .161 with two doubles, two home runs and two walks.
+- Casas is batting .143 with two doubles, two home runs and two walks.

-- In four of 11 games this season, Casas has picked up at least one hit, including one game with multiple hits.
+- Casas has had a base hit in four of 12 games this season, and multiple hits once.

-- He has homered in two of 11 games played this year, and in 5.9% of his plate appearances.
+- He has gone deep in two of 12 games played this year, and in 5.3% of his plate appearances.

-- Casas has driven in a run in four games this season (36.4%), including three games with more than one RBI (27.3%).
+- Casas has picked up an RBI in 33.3% of his games this year, with two or more RBI in 25.0% of his games.

-- He has scored in three of 11 games so far this season.
+- He has scored a run in three of 12 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.